 The Trustee has reached a proposed settlement with five PRPs, the Ohio Refining Company, LLC, Chevron U.S.A., Inc., Energy Transfer (R&M), LLC (Sunoco), Pilkington North America, Inc., and Chemtrade Logistics, Inc. (collectively the "Settling PRPs"), at the Duck and Otter Creeks Site (the "Site").
-The proposed settlement resolves liability for the five Settling PRPs at the Site, while the United States continues to seek resolution with the remaining PRPs for damages to natural resources at the Site.
+The proposed settlement resolves liability for the five Settling PRPs at the Site.
 The proposed settlement includes a cash payment by each of the Settling PRPs to fund a portion of a restoration-based project in the Maumee River watershed.
-Should the proposed restoration project be approved in the Final RP/EA, the Trustee will have received \$ 6,322,670.00 to restore, replace, rehabilitate and/or acquire the equivalent of injured natural resources in the watershed.
-This Draft RP/EA is limited to the discussion of the five Settling PRPs.
+The Trustee will receive \$6,322,670.00 to restore, replace, rehabilitate and/or acquire the equivalent of injured natural resources in the watershed.
+This Final RP/EA is limited to the discussion of the five Settling PRPs.